If you are interested in staying at Abhayagiri as an overnight guest, we ask that you please read the following before making a request to stay.

-If a potential guest has made a reservation to stay, received confirmation and then later decides to cancel the reservation with less than two weeks before their visit (for non-emergency reasons), then that guest forgoes being able to stay at Abhayagiri for a year from the reservation date.
-In addition, if a guest comes to stay at Abhayagiri and leaves a day or days earlier than planned (for non-emergency reasons), the guest forgoes being able to extend their next stay past the number of days stayed on that visit.
-So, if someone plans to come for a week and he or she only stays four days, their next reservation can only be for four days and not longer.
+If a potential guest has made a reservation to stay, received confirmation and then later cancels the reservation less than two weeks before their visit (for non-emergency reasons), that guest forgoes staying at Abhayagiri for one year from the reservation date.
+In addition, if a guest comes to stay at Abhayagiri and leaves a day or days earlier than planned (for non-emergency reasons), the guest forgoes being able to extend their next stay past the number of days stayed on that visit (e.g. if someone plans to come for a week and he or she stays only four days, their next reservation can be for no longer than four days).

 Arranging for Transport

-When staying at Abhayagiri there is a general monastery etiquette to accept whatever lodging one is offered.
-At Abhayagiri, the guest lodgings vary from site to site, but all are individual heated rooms with water and a bathroom or outhouse/pit toilet close by.
+When staying at Abhayagiri, the general monastery etiquette is to accept whatever lodging one is offered.
+The guest lodgings vary, but are all individual heated rooms with water and a bathroom or outhouse/pit toilet close by.
 Each room or cabin requires the use of some steps.
 Men and women stay in separate areas of the monastery.